 Kids can start out looking pretty good on a chair, especially if they have a supportive chair that is the right height, seat depth, and provides solid foot placement on the floor or on a footplate.
 Booster seats that aren’t buckled securely onto a chair are a huge hazard for these children.
 Don’t go there.
 The Tripp Trapp chair has been the go-to chair for a lot of children with muscle tone issues for years.
 There are others that provide similar support without the serious sticker shock.
 Look around and ask your therapist what features are important.
-For an easy way to keep those feet stable, read A Simple Strategy To Improve Your Child’s Posture In A Stokke Tripp Trapp or Special Tomato Chair.
+Here is a good chair for kids over 7: Need a Desk Chair for Your Hypermobile School-Age Child?
+Check out the Giantex Chair.
+For an easy way to keep those feet stable on a chair with a footplate, read A Simple Strategy To Improve Your Child’s Posture In A Stokke Tripp Trapp or Special Tomato Chair.

 One adaptation I like for these chairs or booster seats with a smooth surface is using non-skid shelf liner as a seat mat.
 It can be cut to your exact seat dimensions and cleaned easily.
 I don’t recommend adhering it to the seat.
 The mat gives a little bit of grip on clothing that limits the sliding on a smooth wooden seat.
 Some children like the matting glued to the footplate as well for tactile feedback, but that makes it harder to clean, a tripping hazard at times, and it can bunch up when the adhesive loosens in spots.
 If you need more grip. try Dycem.
 This rehab staple is available from therapy supply stores and online retailers.
 Read about what it can do for your child here; The Not-So-Secret Solution for Your Child With Motor And Sensory Issues: Dycem.